Your 2025 Career Horoscope Is Here. Are You Ready To Pivot?

 Scorpio Sun & Rising:

-For Scorpio, the 2025 eclipses emphasize leadership, imaginative pursuits and long-term planning.
-The Virgo lunar eclipse on March 14 asks you to reflect on your contributions to group projects and whether you’re fully leveraging your skills.
+For Scorpio, the 2025 eclipses emphasise leadership, imaginative pursuits and long-term planning.
+The Virgo lunar eclipse on 14th March asks you to reflect on your contributions to group projects and whether you’re fully leveraging your skills.
 Have you been hiding your potential out of fear of failure?
-By the Aries solar eclipse on March 29, you’ll feel a surge of motivation to take on a creative leadership role or start a project that showcases your talents.
+By the Aries solar eclipse on 29th March, you’ll feel a surge of motivation to take on a creative leadership role or start a project that showcases your talents.

 AdvertisementADVERTISEMENT